Figshare API Resources

 The API can provide information for individual authors.
 As an example, we created a Jupyter Notebook in Google Colab.

 Note The script retrieves statistics and if you want to do this for an account within an intsitutional repository, you need to adjust the stats urls in the script and will need your institution’s stats credentials.
-See the note there.
+See the notes in the script.
 Also see the stats info in the ‘Advice and Guidance’ section at the top of the page.

 Anyone can run this script, though you’ll need to sign into a Google account to do so.
 Then you must only add an author name or an ORCID.
 The script produces a table with metadata for the author’s outputs, views and downloads, and produces a plotly map of views for all the records (stats will only be for records stored in figshare.com accounts).